 If you are still experiencing the issue, you may have to take the device to an Apple repair center and have them look at the device.

-Apple used to have a program where you could reach the iphone Support and provide them your phone number so that they were able to run remote diagnostics on your battery and then send you a text regarding the status of your battery.
-Unfortunately that option is not available any more on the support page.
+Apple used to have a program where you could reach the iPhone Support and provide them your phone number so that they were able to run remote diagnostics on your battery and then send you a text regarding the status of your battery.
+Unfortunately, that option appears to be no longer available on the support page.